sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ## Deploy message handlers

 The message queue and databases are deployed, so we can deploy the message handlers.

 There are simple deployments for the [save-handler](./k8s/save-handler.yml) and [index-handler](./k8s/index-handler.yml).
-They're background worker so there's no service for connections.
+They're background workers so there's no service for incoming connections.

 ```
 kubectl apply -f ./k8s/save-handler.yml